 While the CPI is the price index with the most impact in setting interest rates, the PPI provides significant information earlier in the production process.
 As a starting point, interest rates have an "inflation premium" and components for risk factors.
 A lender will want the money paid back from a loan to at least have the same purchasing power as when loaned.
 The interest rate at a minimum equals the inflation rate to maintain purchasing power and this generally is based on the CPI.
 Changes in inflation lead to changes in interest rates and, in turn, in equity prices.

 The PPI is considered a precursor of both consumer price inflation and profits.
-If the prices paid to manufacturers increase, businesses are faced with either charging higher prices or they taking a cut in profits.
+If the prices paid to producers increase, businesses are faced with either charging higher prices or taking a cut in profits.
 The ability to pass along price increases depends on the strength and competitiveness of the marketplace.

 The bond market rallies when the PPI decreases or posts only small increases, but bond prices fall when the PPI posts larger-than-expected gains.
 The equity market rallies with the bond market because low inflation promises low interest rates and is good for profits.